The False Armistice in France

 Around the region of Montpellier, on the Mediterranean coast to the west of Marseilles, the news spread throughout the afternoon.
 Le Petit Méridional wrote about crowds filling the streets and the ‘place de la Comédie’ and gathering outside its office building and the Prefecture hoping for confirmation of the armistice.
 In the port of Sète, to the south-west, “everybody” was in the streets, and all the church bells were rung.

-The newspaper commented, sarcastically, that among the Montpellier crowds there were many “well-informed” people.
-Some confidently claimed that the armistice had been signed in Sedan at 7 o’clock that morning, some that it was signed in Nancy at 2:00 pm, while others maintained they had seen its official announcement on a poster displayed outside the Prefecture.
-The paper explained to readers that it ignored the peace rumours in its afternoon edition that day in compliance with instructions from the censors.24
+The newspaper observed, sarcastically, that among the Montpellier crowds there were many “well-informed” people, some of whom asserted that the armistice had been signed in Sedan at 7 o’clock that morning, some that it was signed in Nancy at 2:00 pm, while others maintained they had read its official announcement on a poster displayed outside the Prefecture.
+The paper explained to readers that it had ignored the peace rumours in its afternoon edition that day in compliance with instructions from the censors.24

 As well as the towns, the news reached a large number of combat troops and support facilities at or near the Front.
 Among them were American units along the Lys-Scheldt Canal and, much farther south, in the Argonne Forest.